botlabs-gg/carlbot-docs/README.md

 It is hosted on https://docs.carl.gg.

-## How to run the documentation Locally
+## How to run the documentation locally

-- Setup docker on your system (Read here on how)[https://docs.docker.com/desktop],
+- [Setup docker on your system] (https://docs.docker.com/desktop)
+- Go to the directory of the cloned repo
 - And then do `docker-compose up`

 If you find docker too complicated.
 You can alternatively use any http server to run this.

-## Contributing Guidelines.
+## Contributing Guidelines

 - You can fork this repository, and make changes and raise a pull-request.
 - All pull requests must be raised to the `dev` branch.